-English is a common 2nd language in El Salvador, especially
+English is a common second language in El Salvador,

-among the educated elite and refugees who fled to the US during the civil war (see p.
-16-17 of History and Myth).
+especially among the educated elite and refugees who fled to the US during the civil war (see History and Myth).
 Although there is a strong emphasis on English in public schools, the quality of instruction is typically poor.